White Water (pinball)

-White Water is a 1993 pinball game designed by Dennis Nordman and released by Williams.
+White Water is a 1993 pinball machine designed by Dennis Nordman and released by Williams.
 The theme is based on white water rafting, which is reflected in the game's 'wild' ramps and very fast game-play.

 Design and layout

 Bigfoot is in the top right corner.

+Greg Freres was only involved in the initial stages of design, coming up with the initial concept with Dennis Nordman.

 Overview

 White Water is a non-licensed pinball machine with a primary objective of moving your raft down the river to "Wet Willy's" in order to get the "Vacation Jackpot."
 You move your raft down the river by shooting the flashing "Hazard" shots, each with a unique rafting theme name.
 Each time you complete a raft, the number of "Hazard" shots you must hit successfully to complete the next raft increases.
 It takes eight completed rafts to advance to "Wet Willy's."
 Successfully completing "Wet Willy's" enables the player to attempt the collection of the "Vacation Jackpot."
 There are other objectives in the game, which include: